jam-schema/jams/README.md

 Community
 ==================

+We have been working openly and collaboratively using Github and virtual meetings.
+We have met pretty irregularly so far, and will welcome any suggestion, feedback or help.

+We do have a code of conduct and a contibuting section in this repository, but we are not using GitHub as our main communication channel.
 Please see https://github.com/jam-schema/jams/issues/7 to participate in our efforts.
-We do have a code of conduct and a contibuting section in this repository, but we are not using GitHub as our main communication channel.

-We have met pretty irregularly so far, and will welcome any suggestion, feedback or help.

 The Initiators